AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 When using the replace functionality, the replace string to be replaced should be entered at the same time as find string.
 However you can still click find to search for the string before replacing it.
 If the replace string is entered after clicking find, the search is reset to the beginning of the text.

 The find and replace dialog becomes transparent when find is clicked and becomes opaque when replace is clicked.
-This allows the author to review the text that the author will replace.
+The behavior allows the author to review the text to be replaced.
 If users click replace all, the dialog closes and displays the number of replacements made.

 ## Configure the paste modes {#pastemodes}